 Brazilian education firm Cogna plans Nasdaq listing of subsidiary- filing

-SAO PAULO, July 6 (Reuters) - Brazil's for-profit education company Cogna Educacao said it has filed a request with the SEC for an initial public offering of its subsidiary Vasta Platform Limited, which sells digital solutions for private schools.
+SAO PAULO, July 6 (Reuters) - Brazil's for-profit education company Cogna Educacao said on Monday it has filed for an initial public offering of Vasta Platform Limited, its unit which sells digital solutions for private schools, on Nasdaq.

-Vasta will also control Cogna's private K-12 schools, currently under the holding Somos Educacao.
+Vasta will control its other subsidiary, Somos Educacao, which owns K-12 schools, according to the filing with the U.S. Securities and Exchange Commision.

+Cogna shares rose 8.5% in late morning trading in Sao Paulo to 7.81 reais.

 ((tatiana.bautzer@tr.com; Tel: +55-11-5644-7756; Mob: +55-119-4210-4173; Reuters Messaging: tatiana.bautzer.thomsonreuters.com@reuters.net))